segmentio/evergreen/README.md

 If necessary, we encourage you to update the documentation so Evergreen users will be aware of your new features/changes.

-In order to run the documentation page locally, run commands to run it in your local:
+In order to run the documentation page locally, run these commands in your terminal:

 ```
 $ yarn build